andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 +       - ALLOW_REFRESH_TOKEN_AUTH
 ```

-I few changes need to be done in order for this authentication flow to work.
+A few changes need to be done in order for this authentication flow to work.
 * **GenerateSecret** - We first get rid of this property since it is not needed for this flow.
 * **AllowedOAuthFlows** - When using the User/Password auth flow we do not need to set this property.
 * **AllowedOAuthScopes** - Since we are not using an OAuth flow we do not need to set up scopes.